ststewart/synestiabook2/synestia-book/_build/html/_sources/docs/Preface.md

 ![alt text](./Figures/FigureSynestia3.png "Synestia cartoon")

-<center>A novel educational tool for presenting new concepts in science.</center>
+<center>An interactive educational tool for presenting a new concept in science.</center>